Test Kit Detail

 - Clinical advice where irregularity is discovered

 Additional reference ranges (age groups) have been added to the testosterone results.
 (August 2021)

 Fasting required: Yes – 1 hour.
 We recommend commencing this test 30 minutes from waking due to fasting requirement but also as this is the time of day these hormones are most active.
 Instructions included with all kits.

 Why use this test?

-You want to be sure these important hormones are behaving correctly.
-The results can be compared to the age range reference chart supplied.
-If imbalance is detected, you can take these results to your doctor for discussion.
+This is a useful test for people who seek reassurance that these important hormones are in an optimal state.
+The test results can be compared to the age range reference chart supplied.
+If imbalance is detected, follow up can be arranged.
 Slight cortisol irregularity may be corrected via changes to lifestyle and diet.

-Levels of estradiol, testosterone, and DHEA-S typically lower as a man ages, whereas high cortisol levels can hasten symptoms associated with ageing.
-In some men estradiol levels fall with age, but in others they actually increase.
+Our levels of estradiol, testosterone, and DHEA-S typically lower as a Man ages, whereas high cortisol levels can hasten symptoms associated with ageing.
+In some Men estradiol levels fall with age, but in others they actually increase.
 Hormone testing is used to identify hormone irregularity, and for this multi point test, saliva is perfectly suited.

-Cortisol: The Male Baseline Hormone Panel test includes 2 saliva collections in the morning 30 minutes from waking, and one hour from waking.
+The Male Baseline Hormone Panel test includes 2 saliva collections in the morning 30 minutes from waking, and one hour after that (waking +30, +90).
 At this time of day, we hope to see cortisol at its most active, with an expected increase in cortisol output between samples of (approximately 35-60% above the waking value).
-We need this boost to prepare us for he day ahead.
+It’s important because we need this boost to power-up and prepare us for the day ahead.

 Why test Estrone?